nchah/tech-graph/README.md

 It's worth pointing out where this graph fall short.

 - Temporality is not represented in the graph.
-That is, changes in ownership of companies/products over time are not depicted.
+That is, changes in ownership of companies/products over time are not depicted here.
 - As mentioned already, the graph does not show all products and services offered by a company.
 - (Unintentional) bias will be present in the graph.
 How and why certain nodes are linked as they are is certainly open to discussion.
 This is similar to the ontological questions in how knowledge is represented in knowledge graphs.

 ## The Graph

-### General Findings

-- Many tech companies have an AI-assisted personal assistant in the market.
--
+Some brief comments on each of the clusters is provided below.

 ### Alphabet